We regularly get questions about the ‘best’ tire for bicycle touring.

 After using a thick, expedition tire on our world trip, we decided to put something a bit lighter on our steel-framed Robin Mather bikes for asphalt-road touring around Europe.

 We went for the Marathon Plus tire in a 26 x 1.75 size and so far, so good.
-They feel surprisingly nippy and responsive – a beautiful feeling after you’ve been using expedition-grade tires for several years.
-At the same time, there’s more than enough grip for riding in messy weather, when the roads can be slippery.
+They’re rather heavy at nearly 1kg per tire but feel nippy and responsive compared to the expedition-grade tires we used previously.

-If you’re planning a real expedition on rough tracks, then take a look at Schwalbe’s Marathon Mondial.
+If you’re planning a long expedition where durability and the option to ride on any surface is important, take a look at Schwalbe’s Marathon Mondial.
 It’s a replacement for the much loved Marathon XR tire (now out of production).
+Schwalbe describe it as the ‘ultimate touring tire, made for roads, tracks and trails of all continents’.

 What Bicycle Shops Say

-We’ve also surveyed bike shops to ask about their alternative choices, and their replies are below.
+When this article was first published, we surveyed bike shops for their opinion.
+Although now a bit dated, the replies may still be of use.
 Most recommend either a Schwalbe or Continental tire, with a few alternative ideas thrown in for fun.

 Mike Beck, Gregg’s Cycles (Seattle, Washington)